 Business leaders mobilizing citizens to reduce crime, improve civility and strengthen communities.

-Mike Reese joined the Citizens Crime Commission as the Interim Executive Director in January 2016.
+Stephen Reichard joined the Citizens Crime Commission as the Interim Executive Director in August 2018.
 As the Interim Executive Director, he will provide leadership for the organization until a permanent executive director is selected.

-Mike is excited to work with the Citizens Crime Commission as it strategically focuses on evidence-based practices and policies that reduce crime, improve civility and strengthen communities.
+Stephen is excited to work with the Citizens Crime Commission as it strategically focuses on evidence-based practices and policies that reduce crime, improve civility and strengthen communities.
+Stephen’s primary focus during his tenure with the Crime Commission will be on addressing Portland’s homelessness crisis.

 ON PATROL: CHIEF REESE – 2011